 open circuit the connection between the generator and battery, because

-of the excess voltage generated under no load, which can burn out the windings.
+a destructive level under no load, which can burn out the windings.
+But,

-But, because the generator is a constant current source, we can short out
+because the generator is a constant current source, we can short circuit

 the output.
 Taking the output terminal to earth immediately robs the field

 coil of supply.
 It is perfectly safe to run the generator continuously

 this way, because since the field coil is not energised, the armature cannot